autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

-# AutoMM Detection - Inference with Pretrained Faster R-CNN on VOC Format Dataset
+# AutoMM Detection - Inference with Pretrained Faster R-CNN on VOC Dataset
 :label:`sec_automm_detection_infer_voc`

-In this section, we show an example to run inference on VOC2007 dataset in VOC Format.
+In this section, we show an example to run inference on VOC2007 dataset that is in VOC Format.
 Different from running evaluation, the purpose is to get detection results for potential down-stream tasks.
 For more details about the VOC format, please see \[Convert VOC to COCO].
 However, we strongly recommend using the COCO format, through we provide limited support for VOC format.

-[//]: # (In this section, our goal is to evaluate Faster-RCNN model on VOC2007 dataset in VOC format.)

-[//]: # (See \[Convert VOC to COCO] for how to quickly convert a VOC format dataset.)

-[//]: # (In previous section :ref:`sec_automm_detection_eval_fasterrcnn_coco`, we evaluated Faster-RCNN on COCO dataset.)

-[//]: # (We strongly recommend using COCO format, but AutoMM still have limited support for VOC format for quick proof testing.)
+We use a Faster R-CNN model model pretrained on VOC2007 and VOC2012 dataset

 ## Prepare data
 For running this tutorial, you should have VOC dataset prepared.